indre-idenfy/Documentation/pages/CallbackSigning.md

 foreign requests.

-To check webhook callbacks you need to compute SHA-256 HMAC of the whole HTTP body content with API secret as a key, and compare that with `Idnefy-Signature` header.
+To check webhook callbacks you need to compute SHA-256 HMAC of the whole HTTP body content with API secret as a key, and compare that with `Idenfy-Signature` header.

 **Note**: You should not use standard `==` operator to avoid timing attacks.
 You should use `hmac.compare_digest`, `crypto.timingSafeEqual`  or equivalent constant time string comparison.